Innoble/playground-ug7cbull/statement.md

 There are several types of "end result".
 It can be a WLD data base (win/loss/draw).
 It can also be a DTM database (depth to mate), which tells you how long it takes to win (or lose) from this state.
 For oware we are using neither of those two.

-We are interested in how much net-score you can gain from a gamestate.
+We are interested in how much net-score you can gain from a gamestate, assuming both sides play perfectly.
 Gamestates are "scoreless" in this sense.
-The current score doesn't matter for the lookup itself.
+Whatever the current score is, has no bearing on which moves give the maximum net-score.
+So the current score doesn't matter for the lookup itself.
 For example, say the current score is 21-20 and the lookup tells you -3, you know the second player has won, because he is only 1 behind and will gain a net 3 points.
 But if the score is 24-17, player 1 still wins.

 # Turn limit

 Oware has a turn limit (200 turns).
 I use the word turn to mean "ply" here for those who know the lingo, just a single move by either player.
 This turn limit makes things a bit more complicated.
 When a gamestate has only 1 turn left, the net score will often be different than when it has 2 turns left.
 Depending on the number of seeds on the board, the turn limit may have effect even when 100+ turns are left to play.
-Oware has very long strategies and if the game ends halfway through one of them, then not all points will have been scored.
+Oware has very long strategies and if the game ends halfway through one of them, then not all points will have been scored and the net-score will be different.

 # Seed count

 The more seeds are on the board, the more states are possible.
-With 1 seed on the board, there are only 12 states, 2 seeds give you 78 states and so on.
+With one seed on the board, there are only 12 possible states.
+Two seeds give you 78 possible states and so on.
 See the table below:

 | Number of seeds on the board | Number of possible states | Cumulative |
 |------------------------------|---------------------------|------------|